sirkapil/nehu/pages/date.md

 + I don't have 6 packs.
 But, I'm fit and I prefer workouts at home instead of going out to gym and choosing steroids.
 + I'm a mature person.
 So, I can tolerate your immature behaviour, But sometimes i can act like a child in front of you.
 + There is an innocent kid, arrogant warrior, blunt writer and dirty humourous fellow in me.
-+ I'm good in writing (luckily😆).
-So, Occasionally, you can expect handwritten romantic letter with a chocolate bar.
++ I'm good in writing (luckily).
+So, you can expect handwritten romantic letters with chocolate bars occasionally.
 + I'm a retro type outdated fashion fellow.
 Usually, can be seen in formals.
 But, We can go for shopping of latest fashionable stuffs.
 + I'm very short tempered.
 So, you have to take care of my anger.
 But, I cool down easily & very soon.
 + I'm not your ex.
 So, Don't expect his each and every quality in me.
 But, yeah you can frankly tell me all those things, i should work on.